Sound film: Fidelity electronic recording and amplification

 In 1925, the company publicly introduced a greatly improved system of electronic audio, including sensitive condenser microphones and rubber-line recorders (named after the use of a rubber damping band for recording with better frequency response onto a wax master disc).
-That May, the company licensed entrepreneur Walter J. Rich to exploit the system for commercial motion pictures; he founded Vitagraph, in which Warner Bros. acquired a half interest, just one month later.
+That May, the company licensed an entrepreneur, Walter J. Rich, to exploit the system for commercial motion pictures; he founded Vitagraph, in which Warner Bros. acquired a half interest, just one month later.
 In April 1926, Warners signed a contract with AT&T for exclusive use of its film sound technology for the redubbed Vitaphone operation, leading to the production of Don Juan and its accompanying shorts over the following months.
 During the period when Vitaphone had exclusive access to the patents, the fidelity of recordings made for Warners films was markedly superior to those made for the company's sound-on-film competitors.
-Meanwhile, Bell Labs—the new name for the AT&T research operation—was working at a furious pace on sophisticated sound amplification technology that would allow recordings to be played back over loudspeakers at theater-filling volume.
-The new moving-coil speaker system was installed in New York's Warners Theatre at the end of July and its patent submission, for what Western Electric called the No. 555 Receiver, was filed on August 4, just two days before the premiere of Don Juan.
+Meanwhile, Bell Labs—the renamed AT&T research operation—was working at a furious pace on sophisticated sound-amplification technology that would allow recordings to be played back over loudspeakers at theater-filling volume.
+The new moving-coil speaker system was installed in New York's Warners Theatre at the end of July; and its patent submission, for what Western Electric called the No. 555 Receiver, was filed on August 4, just two days before the premiere of Don Juan.

 Late in the year, AT&T/Western Electric created a licensing division, Electrical Research Products Inc. (ERPI), to handle rights to the company's film-related audio technology.
 Vitaphone still had legal exclusivity, but having lapsed in its royalty payments, effective control of the rights was in ERPI's hands.
 On December 31, 1926, Warners granted Fox-Case a sublicense for the use of the Western Electric system; in exchange for the sublicense, both Warners and ERPI received a share of Fox's related revenues.
 The patents of all three concerns were cross-licensed.
 Superior recording and amplification technology was now available to two Hollywood studios, pursuing two very different methods of sound reproduction.
 The new year would finally see the emergence of sound cinema as a significant commercial medium.

 Travel

 In 1929 a "new RCA Photophone portable sound and picture reproducing system" was described in the industry journal Projection Engineering.
 In Australia, Hoyts and Gilby Talkies Pty., Ltd were touring talking pictures to country towns.
-The same year the White Star Line installed talking picture equipment on the s.s.
-Majestic.
+The same year the White Star Line installed talking picture equipment on the RMS Majestic.
 The features shown on the first voyage were Show Boat and Broadway.